 Changing or shaping these shared beliefs is extremely difficult.
 We’re social animals and we like to fit in, so even the most determined CEO can find themselves slipping beneath the surface, overcome by the status quo, or if they’re more determined experiencing organ rejection (in this case all of their organs and whatever fits in a cardboard box).
 Which goes to explain why this conversation promised much.
 Two versions of changes in beliefs, encouraging people to care and to try things that could have been rejected out of hand, and one of the forging of belief amongst a group freshly recruited, who didn’t really have much to go on other than a small vessel and an awful lot of water.

-So to the discussion itself – three views, plus wisdom from around the room, on how where human high performance is found, or how it might be created, summarised by Simon Caulkin
+Three views, plus wisdom from around the room, on where human high performance Is found, or how it might be created